Agent's Home Directory

 service.uninstall.bat— batch file to uninstall the currently installed build agent Windows service.

-/conf/: this folder contains all configuration files for the build agent.
+/conf/: this directory contains all configuration files for the build agent.

 buildAgent.properties— main configuration file.
 This file is generated by the TeamCity server